kristerkari/pinar/README.md

 #### Custom styling properties

-Use these properties to customize how big the carousel is and how it is styled.
+Use these properties to customize how the carousel is styled.

 | Property               | Default |          Type          | Description                                       |
 | :--------------------- | :-----: | :--------------------: | :------------------------------------------------ |